markjprice/markjprice/with-ai/languages.md

 # Programming languages and human languages

-Let’s start this section with a January 24, 2023, tweet from Andrej Karpathy, as shown in *Figure 11.1*:
+Let’s start this section with a January 24, 2023, tweet from [Andrej Karpathy](karpathy.md), as shown in *Figure 1*:
-![Andrej Karpathy’s tweet from January 24, 2023](languages.png) *Figure 11.1: Andrej Karpathy’s tweet from January 24, 2023*
+![Andrej Karpathy’s tweet from January 24, 2023](languages.png) *Figure 1: Andrej Karpathy’s tweet from January 24, 2023*

 Andrej Karpathy is one of the most credible voices in modern artificial intelligence, particularly in deep learning and neural networks.
 When he makes a technical claim about AI, it is taken seriously because he has repeatedly been at the center of building the systems everyone else later talks about.